-South Sudan has witnessed intermittent civil war since December 2013 and widespread communal and localised violence.
-As a result, there is widespread insecurity, large-scale internal displacement, and refugee outflow to Sudan and Uganda, as well as largely deteriorated food security.
-As of Januyary 2020, 7.5 million people are in need of humanitarian assistance.?
+Since December 2013, South Sudan has experienced intermittent civil war and intercommunal and localised violence.
+This environment has resulted in widespread insecurity, large-scale internal displacement, increased refugee outflow to Sudan and Uganda, and deteriorating food security.
+As at January 2021, 8.3 million people were in need of humanitarian assistance.?

-The latest peace agreement in South Sudan signed in 2018, also known as the Revitalised Agreement on the Resolution of Conflict in South Sudan (R-ARCSS), has brought a fragile truce and led to the formation of a Transitional Government of National Unity (TGoNU) in February 2020.
-While there has been a reduction in conflict between the government and main opposition, and localised violence has surged as a result of conflict over land and resources, cattle raiding, and reprisal attacks.
+The latest peace agreement in South Sudan – the Revitalised Agreement on the Resolution of Conflict in South Sudan – was signed in 2018.
+The agreement has led to a fragile truce and resulted in the formation of the Transitional Government of National Unity in February 2020.
+While hostility between the Government and the main opposition has decreased, localised violence has surged because of conflict over land and resources, cattle raiding, and reprisal attacks.?

 Crisis Severity: 4.3